rcrosbourne/memory-game/README.md

 ### Continued development

 The current solution only supports solo play.
-I will continue to work on multiplayer feature as well as maybe a score board.
-I may also add more animations and effects to the game.
+I will continue to work on multiplayer feature as well as a score board.
+I may also add animations and effects to the game when I am learning framer motion.

 ### Useful resources